holdstop/redigo-pipeline-pool/README.md

 This pool use pipline to execute Redis commands.
 Multiple commands can execute on one connection at the same time.
 So you don't need too many connections.

-You can use `dely` and `maxPendingSize` to compress multiple command into fewer TCP packages.
+You can use `delay` and `maxPendingSize` to compress multiple command into fewer TCP packages.
 This can reduce network traffic.

 Why pool?
 ------------